EchoSingh/Study-Notes/Software Engineering and Testing(22IS63)/Module 3.md

            +-----------> (Feedback loop to Risk Identification/Analysis)
 ```

-[Figure 22.2 from the source material shows "Risk identification" leading to "Risk analysis," which leads to "Risk planning," which then leads to "Risk monitoring."
-There's an arrow from "Risk monitoring" back to "Risk identification," indicating the cyclical nature of the process].

 ---

 2. Explain Maslow’s human needs hierary with an example.
 Also, explain the case study of individual motivation .